tensorflow/tensorboard/tensorboard/plugins/histogram/README.md

 `Tensor` in your TensorFlow graph has changed over time.
 It does this by showing many histograms visualizations of your tensor at different points in time.

+Note that due to frontend limitation and for visualization purpose, by default the histogram data would be rebinned into 30 bins using linear binning, where `y` counts from the original input bins are distributed among the new (increasing and non-overlapping) bins based on the amount of overlap (see existing [issue](https://github.com/tensorflow/tensorboard/issues/1803)).

 ## A Basic Example

 Let's start with a simple case: a normally-distributed variable, where the mean